-The total comprehensive income for the year amounted to \$274,797 (2022 profit: \$61,580).
+The total comprehensive loss for the year amounted to \$97,156 (2023 profit: \$274,797).

 Review Operations

 A review of the operations of the company during the financial year and the results of those operations are set out in the reports of the President and Commodore.